mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 DROP TABLE users;
 ```

 1. This is a contrived example.
-Normally this would be a set of batched `INSERT`s with multiple
+Normally this would be a set of batched `INSERT`'s with multiple
     column values, each enclosed with parentheses and separated by commas, like so:

     ```sql